storacha/ipni/README.md

 ## Extended Providers

-Encode a signed advertisement with an Extended Providers section where the entries are available from multiple providers or different protocols.
+Encode a signed advertisement with an Extended Providers section and no context id or entries cid to announce that **all** previous and future entries are available from multiple providers or different protocols.

+You only need to announce the additional providers once.
+Subsequent ExtendedProvider advertisements are additive.
+The indexer will record that your entries are available from the union of all the ExtendedProvider records.

+Note: it is not currently possible to remove a Provider once announced ([issue](https://github.com/ipni/storetheindex/issues/1745))

+You may announce a set of ExtendedProviders with a context to inform the indexer that only the subset of entries with the same context id are available from these extended providers.

 The first provider passed to the Advertisement constructor is used as the top level provider for older indexers that don't yet support the `ExtendedProvider` property.